jmonlong/Hippocamplus/emacs.md

 title: Emacs
 ---

 I use Emacs for almost everything: **coding, writing, taking notes, preparing presentations**.
 I'm using it right now !
 Well I mean, at the time I'm writing this.
-There is still a good chance I'm using it now *now*.
+There is also a good chance I'm using it now *now*.

 {% include toc.html %}